digital-asset/daml-katacoda/getting-started/deploy-to-dabl/2_build_daml.md

-DAML code gets compiled to DAR files.
-Just like your local development sandbox environment accepts DAML models in the form of DAR files, so does project:DABL.
+Daml code gets compiled to DAR files.
+Just like your local development sandbox environment accepts Daml models in the form of DAR files, so does project:DABL.

-So let's go ahead and compile the DAML code to a DAR file.
+So let's go ahead and compile the Daml code to a DAR file.
 We will use the `-o` option to specify the output path and file name.

 ```
 daml build -o target/create-daml-app.dar